juliahornick/mental_health_evaluation/README.md

   But truthlly it is much more than that, it is a desease that affects around 500 million people around the world, and the second cause of death in people from 15 to 29 years old.

+  Possible causes include a combination of biological, psychological and social sources of distress.
+Increasingly, research suggests that these factors may cause changes in brain function, including altered activity of certain neural circuits in the brain.

 <a href="https://www.linkedin.com/in/juliahornick" target="_blank"><img align="center" alt="Julia-py" height="50" width="70" src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/linkedin/linkedin-original.svg" target="_blank"></a>
 Julia Hornick, data scientist.